majoporse/TextInatorX/README.md

 You've stumbled upon the source code for **TextInatorX**, my personal hobby project.
 This repository showcases a web application designed to extract text from images.
 While the OCR (Optical Character Recognition) functionality is central, the project's primary focus is on demonstrating a robust and scalable **microservice architecture**.
 Communication between these services is orchestrated using **Kafka**.

+It's important to note that this project was primarily a practical learning exercise for me.
+My main goals were to gain hands-on experience with Kafka and understand how to integrate OCR capabilities in C#.
+Therefore, while the architecture is detailed, TextInatorX is not intended as a production-ready example or a blueprint for others, but rather a practical exploration of these technologies.

 -----

 ## Architecture Overview